latchbio/latch/docs/source/basics/caching.md

 ## Task Invalidation Behavior

-Each workflow task maintains its own cache that is independent from the version of its parent workflow.
+Each task maintains its own cache that is independent from whatever workflow it happens to be associated with.
 This allows tasks to preserve their cache across workflow re-registers if other tasks are modified.

-A task's cache will get invalidated when:
+Examples of when a task's cache will get invalidated:

 * code in the task function body (that is not a comment) is changed
 * the task function signature (name or typing of input or output parameters) is changed
 * an (optional) cache version is changed

-A task's cache will not get invalidated if the task function body does not change (comments do not count as changes that invalidate the cache).
+Examples of when a task's cache will remain unchanged:

+* the task function body does not change (comments do not count as changes that invalidate the cache).
+* a new workflow was created with a task of the same name, signature and body (remember that task caches are independent from workflows that contain them)

 ## Task Isolation Criteria